Open Educational Resources (OER) are course materials that are free for students to access and use.

-Many OER also come with creative commons licenses, copyright permissions which allow instructors to modify, adapt, and edit the texts, which gives your greater flexibility and control over the content.
+Many OER also come with creative commons licenses, which are copyright permissions that allow instructors to modify, adapt, and edit the text, which gives you greater flexibility and control over the content.

 The library may already own eBook versions of the books you already have assigned.
 Most eBooks in the library's collection have unlimited access, so your entire class can access our eBooks for free!
-You can use Quick Search to find out if we have the titles.
+You can use Quick Search to find out if we have a specific title.

-Students can then either read the book online or download it to their own device.
-(Note that downloading usually requires a separate one-time download of Adobe Digital Editions.)
+Students can either read the book online or download it to their own device.
+(Please note that downloading usually requires a separate one-time download of the Adobe Digital Editions app.)